Overcome (All That Remains album): Overview

 Two of the album's tracks, "Two Weeks" and "Chiron", were made available as downloadable content for Rock Band on September 9, 2008.
 The tracks were exclusive to Rock Band for one week before the album was released.

 "Two Weeks" was added to the band's MySpace page on September 8, 2008, to help promote the release of the song pack on Rock Band.
 It is the album's second single and a music video has been released for it.
-The song has since become their biggest hit to date, entering the top ten on Billboard's Mainstream Rock Tracks.
+The song has since become their biggest hit to date, and their first to enter the top ten on Billboard's Mainstream Rock Tracks.

-The album entered the Billboard 200 at #16, and has sold over 200,000 copies.
+The album entered the Billboard 200 at #16, and has sold over 500,000 copies.

 The band released their third single from the album, "Forever In Your Hands", to radio on June 15, 2009.
 This also featured an acoustic version of the song, the first time the band had released an acoustic song.

 On October 7, 2009, the band released the bonus track "Frozen", previously available in Japan only, as a free download from their website.
 On the same day, a music video for "Forever In Your Hands" was released.

 On March 17, 2010, "Days Without" was released on the Rock Band Network as a downloadable song.
 On April 8, 2010, "Forever In Your Hands" followed.
 Finally, "Undone" was released on April 27, 2010.

+Music

+The album balances heavier, more aggressive elements (screamed vocals, fast riffs, double-bass drumming) with more melodic, clean singing, especially in choruses.
+Along with Cleaner production, especially on clean vocals. compared to the band’s previous album (Fall of Ideals) Overcome is often seen as a somewhat more polished, less extreme version.
+Some of the more brutal or technical elements are toned down in favor of catchiness.
+Many lyrics deal with struggle, personal angst, overcoming adversity, and reflections on inner wounds — emotional /psychological themes.

+AllMusic wrote “the creative charge here is led by founding vocalist Phil Labonte, who consistently prioritizes clean-singing over savage growling” “meanwhile, see their instrumental contributions held ever in check by each song's optimal delivery; with Oli Herbert's flashiest guitar work saved exclusively for his consistently memorable solos.”